svensson1982/falconBackend/readme.md

 <p align="center"><img src="https://laravel.com/assets/img/components/logo-laravel.svg"></p>

 I have created a backend and it runs on localhost.<br>
-<h5>Prerequisite: php7.1, apache</h5>
+<h5>Prerequisite: php7.1, apache, composer</h5>

 How to start the backend:<br>
-1. Open a terminal/cmd and cd/enter into falconBackend/public dirrectory
+1. Open a terminal/cmd and cd/enter into
+2. You should run: `composer install` to install the defined dependencies.
-2. After you should run the following command: php -S localhost:8000 You just started a local php server on 8000 port which will be the backend.
+3. After you should enter inot falconBackend/public dirrectory and run the following command: `php -S localhost:8000 ` You just started a local php server on 8000 port which will be the backend.

 <p align="center">